 rump patch: white

 head: throat, lower jaw, and front of face yellowish-white; dark stripes across the eyes to the muzzle .
 According to Lydekker (1913) the light area of the face is relatively small, with the frontal portion dull chestnut.
-It becomes not quite clear, what that means and if this description refers to the winter pelage.
 In Wilson and Mittermeier (2011) the illustrator for plate 48, page 740 depicted an Asian Minor Chamois in winter pelage and did the above description justice by omitting a light-coloured throat patch.

-immature animals: According to Damm and Franco (2014) the general colour is light brown, with a narrow and distinct dorsal stripe , however in the photo presented below (photo taken: 2019-08-04) the depicted young is considerably darker than its mother.
+immature animals: According to Damm and Franco (2014) the general colour is light brown, with a narrow and distinct dorsal stripe , however in the photo presented below (taken: 2019-08-04) the depicted young is considerably darker than its mother – as is the case in other chamois subspecies.

 Asia Minor Chamois occur at elevations of 200-2850 metres .
-(The highest peak in the Kaçkar Mountain is Kaçkar Dağı, at an elevation of 3.937 metres.)
+(The highest peak within the distribution area is Kaçkar Dağı at an elevation of 3.937 metres.)

 Predators / Mortality